Lessing Theater

 How long should I spend visiting?

-A visit to the Lessing Theater typically takes about one to two hours, depending on your interest in the site’s history and surrounding attractions.
+A visit to the Lessing Theater can typically take about 1-2 hours, allowing for exploration of the site and the surrounding area.

 Is photography allowed?